mingchen/docker-android-build-box/README.md

 ## Docker Pull Command

-The docker image is publicly automated build on [Docker Hub](https://hub.docker.com/r/mingc/android-build-box/), so there is no hidden staff in image.
+The docker image is publicly automated build on [Docker Hub](https://hub.docker.com/r/mingc/android-build-box/) based on Dockerfile in this repo, so there is no hidden staff in image.
 To pull the latest docker image:

     docker pull mingc/android-build-box:latest